 - To make these into gluten free lemon blueberry cookies use an all purpose gluten free flour.

 - To turn these into dairy free lemon blueberry cookies, use a vegan butter.

-- Take these cookies to the next level by adding a lemon glaze.
+- Take these cookies to the next level by adding a delicious lemon glaze.

 How to serve:

 These cookies are delicious served warm or cold.
-You can eat them on their own or pair them with a tall glass or milk or even a bowl of vanilla ice cream.
+They are the perfect summer cookie and you can eat them on their own or pair them with a tall glass or milk or even a bowl of vanilla ice cream.
 I also love pairing them with a mug of coffee or tea.

 How to store: